Sarvesh-CSE/ComputerScience/data_structures_and_algorithms/DSA_to_do.md

 ## Programming Practice -- Linked List

-WAP for deleting an element from the linked list Deleting an element from the end of linked list Deleting an element from the beginning of the linked list Deleting an element present at a given location in the linked list
+## WAP for deleting an element from the linked list
+### a.
+Deleting an element from the end of linked list
+### b.
+Deleting an element from the beginning of the linked list
+### c.
+Deleting an element present at a given location in the linked list